What has been done will be done again, there is nothing new under the sun.

 I even wondered if a horde of wordsmiths hit jackpot in the university library where my Shaping Fate master’s thesis hides.
 How else could they have replicated my same (profound?) expressions?

 Ideas are as ubiquitous as radio air waves, wifi, and bluetooth.
-And when we’re alert, some of the same ideas drop into handfuls of thoughts scattered everywhere.
+And when we’re alert, some of the same ideas drop into handfuls of thoughts scattered everywhere around us.

 Never confine yourself to arm’s reach and what’s within sight.
 Since I can’t see past my arm’s length (even with my contacts or glasses on) I’d be living in a pretty small world if that’s where I abided.
 Stretch, look over the horizon.